microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 To begin the process, the player needs to have the base form of the item and purchase materials to perform the enchantment, and the spellcaster performing the enchantment must know the spell or use a scroll with the wanted spell.
 All materials used in the process are consumed, as well as any scrolls used as a source.

 The enchantment process will require a spellcaster to infuse the item with HP equal to 10 times the cost of the spell or effect being enchanted with.
 A spellcaster takes a full hour to infuse 5 HP into an item, and the character cannot regain HP lost until taking a long rest.
-Only one character may infuse an item at a time.
+Only one spellcaster may infuse an item at a time.

 When creating a scroll, the infusion cost is reduced to 5 times the HP cost of the spell being written down.